waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	>	git clone https://github.com/IBM/Financial-risk-management-using-machine-learning-on-zSystems.git

-2. Review the *index.html* file in order to understand how the program works.
+2. Review the *index.html* file in order to understand how it is working.

-3. Review the *financialAPI.js* file in order to understand how the program works.
+3. Review the *financialAPI.js* file in order to understand how the script works.
 	![alt text](images/financialCodeJS.png "JS Code")

 	* Replace **IBM_CLIENT_ID** & **IBM_CLIENT_SECRET** variables by yours and save the file.

 ## 2. Run the Financial application

-4. Open the *index.html* in your favorite web browser.
+1. Open the *index.html* in your favorite web browser.
 The application will automatically run.
 	>	NOTE: There is no need to compile JS/HTML/CSS from any IDE.
 Just edit those files in the IDE and refresh the *index.html** in the web browser (or Ctrl + F5 shortcut key) to reload this web application.

 	![alt text](images/financial_application.png "Financial Application Sample")

-5. Fill input values with previous values example then Click on the button **Go**.
+2. Fill input values with previous values example then Click on the button **Go**.
 	![alt text](images/financial_application_result.png "Financial Application Sample")

-	This click will call the published API **Get /customers/loan/calculateScore**.
+	This will call the published API **Get /customers/loan/calculateScore**.
 A result is displayed in the bottom of the page.
 Actually, it represents the expected JSON structure returned by the API.

 ---